-These elites interviews support our diff-in-diff results and our survey findings.
-There is no evidence of a general shift in the use of incentives after GASB 77 through our diff-in-diff estimates, surveys or elite interviews.
+our difference-in-differences estimates, surveys or elite interviews.
 Issue of non-compliance were identified in our empirical analysis as well as in our survey and interview data.
 The salience of this policy is a related concern, with many government officials being unaware of their only disclosures.